Erica

 Inacio

-Erica May Inacio is a Community Manager at the Stanislaus County Chief Executive Office.
+Erica May Inacio was recently promoted to Deputy Executive Officer at the Stanislaus County Chief Executive Office.
 She is a first-generation graduate born in Merced, California but raised in Michoacan, Mexico until she was nine years of age when she returned to the Central Valley.

 Erica has a passion for serving people and worked to obtain a Bachelor of Science in Business Management in 2010.
 While she was studying, she was working full time for Stanislaus County as an Administrative Assistant.
 Erica joined Stanislaus County in 2002 and has successfully established her career providing services as part of a government entity.